getify/You-Dont-Know-JS/get-started/ch3.md

 //   "w", "o", "r", "l", "d", "!" ]
 ```

 A `Map` data structure uses objects as keys, associating a value (of any type) with that object.
-Maps have a different default iteration than seen above, in that the iteration is not just over the map's values but instead its *entries* -- an *entry* is a tuple (2-element array) including both a key and a value.
+Maps have a different default iteration than seen here, in that the iteration is not just over the map's values but instead its *entries*.
+An *entry* is a tuple (2-element array) including both a key and a value.

 Consider: